The Complete Guide to Reducing Employee Absences

 The Bradford Factor can be calculated using free online tools, or as follows:

-Over an annual period: Periods of absence x Periods of absence x Total Duration (in days) of absence.
+(Number of periods of absence)^2 x Total duration (in days) of absence.

-For example, if an individual employee has ten periods of absence over the course of a year, each one day in duration, the Bradford Factor for that employee is 1,000.
+Example: if an individual employee has 10 periods of absence over a selected timeframe (a quartal or a year), each one day in duration, the Bradford Factor for that employee is 1,000.

-Nonetheless, many businesses have found the Bradford Factor of great use in assessing and consequencing the impact of individual absences on the organization, and have even found that the competitive aspect of maintaining a low Bradford Factor score can help reduce absences.
+Nonetheless, many businesses have found the Bradford Factor of great use in not only assessing the impact of individual absences on the organization, but also in reducing employee absences.

 - Bullying and harassment

 - Personal stress (outside of work)

 - Job hunting

 - Injuries due to on-the-job or personal accidents

 The above list is not exhaustive, but it covers the most common forms of employee absenteeism.
 Along with measuring and identifying trends in absenteeism, it is vital for managers and employers to identify the underlying causes and move to address them.
 In some cases, fostering open communication and encouraging employees to share their struggles can go a long way in reducing employee absences and alleviating their negative impact.